Tax and Home EV Charging Reimbursement

 - Treating employee owned cars as company cars

-- Paying above AER without evidence
+- Paying above AER without evidence to explain to HMRC why this is valid

-- Ignoring tariff variation
+- Ignoring tariff variation; as above a validation

 - No documented methodology